Healthcare Marketing Trends 2022: (9 Trends & Case Studies)

-Video marketing arrived several years ago but has seen a slower adoption rate across the board by physician and dental practices as a consistent part of their content marketing strategy.
+Video marketing arrived several years ago but has seen a slower adoption rate across the board by physician practices as a consistent part of their content marketing strategy.

 A video is a powerful way of bringing potential patients “into the practice” and allowing them a peek behind the curtain to develop a know, like and trust relationship with the dentist before ever stepping foot in the practice.

 Think about it?
-Which is easier for an insanely busy prover to pull off?
+Which is easier for a busy provider to pull off?

 A. Writing a 1,500+ word long-form blog post.
 Estimated time: 2-4 hours